 WISPs are commercially-operated wireless Internet networks that provide Internet and/or Voice Over Internet (VoIP) services.
-They are most common in areas not covered by incumbent telcos or ISPs.
-WISPs often use wireless point-to-point or point-to-multipoint in the unlicensed frequencies but licensed frequency use is common too especially in regions where unlicensed spectrum is either perceived as crowded or where unlicensed spectrum may have regulatory barriers impeding its use.
+They are most common in areas not covered by traditional telcos or ISPs.
+WISPs mostly use wireless point-to-multipoint links using unlicensed spectrum but often must resort to licensed frequencies.
+Use of licensed frequencies is common in regions where unlicensed spectrum is either perceived to be crowded, or too unreliable to offer commercial services, or where unlicensed spectrum faces regulatory barriers impeding its use.